PhpUnitsOfMeasure/php-units-of-measure/README.md

 important to be aware of a quantity's native unit when writing conversions for new units of measure.

 ### Adding new Aliases to Existing Units
-It may occassionally come up that the right unit of measure exists for the right physical quantity, but there's a missing alias for the unit.
+It may come up that the right unit of measure exists for the right physical quantity, but there's a missing alias for the unit.
 For example, if you thought 'footses' was an obviously lacking alias for the Length unit 'ft', you could temporarily add the alias like this: